Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 - What technological development do you think will change the profit model in the next decade?
 And how?

-- How to combine Metauniverse and AI to make a project?
+- How to combine Metaverse and AI to make a project?

 ---